-6.5.8 Progress Prizes:
+6.5.5 Prizes:

-(a) Progress Prizes are awarded annually by each Section.
+- (a) Academic Prizes are awarded annually by each academic department.
+They are awarded on the basis of "Excellence and Endeavour" by academic departments following consultation between all the teachers involved.
+Students are awarded their prizes on Speech Day or at a special assembly during the Summer Term. - (b) Progress Prizes are awarded annually by each Section.
 They are awarded to students who have consistently shown a positive attitude towards learning, worked hard inside and outside the classroom and set a positive example to their peers.
-Students are awarded their prizes on Speech Day or at a special assembly during the Summer Term.
+Students are awarded their prizes on Speech Day or at a special assembly during the Summer Term. - (c) Spirit of House Prizes are awarded annually by each House.
+They are awarded to students who have consistently demonstrated pride in their House through participation and leadership and have gone above and beyond in representing their House in a variety of events both Shield and Sporting.
+Their behaviour will have been exemplary in events.

-6.5.9 Colours:
+6.5.7 Colours:

-(a) Colours are awarded to students who display high levels of excellence and sustained commitment to a particular co-curricular activity.
+- (a) Colours are awarded annually to students who display high levels of excellence, sustained commitment, leadership and service to a particular co-curricular activity.
+Full details on the criteria for the awarding of colours can be found in the Colours Policy.

+- Club Colours

+- Half Colours

+- Full Colours

+- Blue Coat Colours

+- House Colours

-6.5.10 Positions of Responsibility:
+6.5.8 Positions of Responsibility:

-(a) Senior students may become prefects either in the School or within their House; they may also mentor younger students within their House.
-Some students will be elected captains of sports teams and be given responsibilities in co-curricular activities.
+- (a) Senior students may become prefects either in the School or within their House; they may also mentor younger students.
+Some students will be elected co-curricular captains or leaders. - 6.5.9 The table below summarises the rewards which may be awarded by staff.
+A record will be made on iSAMS and relevant staff will be automatically alerted to the reward.